Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Discussion and future work

 Furthermore, our metrics are not necessarily able to assess the fidelity of individual \pzpdf s relative to true posteriors: in the absence of a ``true PDF'' from which redshifts are drawn, it is difficult to construct metrics to measure performance for individual galaxies rather than ensembles.
 (The CDE Loss metric of section~\ref{sec:CDE_loss} is an exception to this rule.)
 A lack of appropriate metrics more sophisticated than the CDE Loss remains an open issue for science cases requiring accurate individual galaxy PDFs.
 The metric-specific performance demonstrated in this paper implies that we may need multiple \pzpdf\ approaches tuned to each metric in order to maximize returns over all science cases in large upcoming surveys.

 The \trainz\ estimator of Section~\ref{sec:trainz}, which assigns every galaxy a \pzpdf\ equal to $N(z)$ of the training set, is introduced as an experimental control or null test to demonstrate this point via \textit{reductio ad absurdum}.
-Because our training set is perfectly representative of the test set, $N(z)$ should be identical for both sets down to statistical noise. \textbf{We make the alarming observation that \trainz, the absurd experimental control, outperforms all codes on the CDF-based metrics, and all but one code on the $N(z)$ based statistics.} The PIT and other CDF-based metrics upon which modern \pzpdf\ comparisons are built \citep{Bordoloi:10,Polsterer:16,Tanaka:17} can be gamed by a trivial estimator that yields only an affirmation of prior knowledge uninformed by the data.
-In other words, such ensemble metrics are insufficient for the task of selecting \pzpdf\ codes for analysis pipelines\footnote{That being said, we note that close relatives of \trainz\ have been employed by weak lensing surveys of the past and present \citep{Lima:08, Hildebrandt:17, Hoyle:18} to estimate $N(z)$ by assigning each test set galaxy the redshift distribution of a \emph{subset} of the training set, where the subset is defined as similar to the test set galaxy in the space of photometric data.
+Because our training set is perfectly representative of the test set, $N(z)$ should be identical for both sets down to statistical noise. \textit{We make the alarming observation that \trainz, the absurd experimental control, outperforms all codes on the CDF-based metrics, and all but one code on the $N(z)$ based statistics.} The PIT and other CDF-based metrics upon which modern \pzpdf\ comparisons are built \citep{Bordoloi:10,Polsterer:16,Tanaka:17} can be gamed by a trivial estimator that yields only an affirmation of prior knowledge uninformed by the data. \boldblue{The extreme case of \trainz\ also exemplifies the fact that characteristics of the training data are imprinted on the ensemble distributions via the prior, and any imperfections and biases in the training sample will be propagated to the measured \pzpdf s.} In other words, such ensemble metrics are insufficient for the task of selecting \pzpdf\ codes for analysis pipelines\footnote{That being said, we note that close relatives of \trainz\ have been employed by weak lensing surveys of the past and present \citep{Lima:08, Hildebrandt:17, Hoyle:18} to estimate $N(z)$ by assigning each test set galaxy the redshift distribution of a \emph{subset} of the training set, where the subset is defined as similar to the test set galaxy in the space of photometric data.
 The specific science goal naturally guides the choice of metric to focus on $N(z)$ rather than individual \pzpdf s, and on the basis of that metric such improvements upon \trainz\ are guaranteed to be more robust to training set imbalance.}.

 The CDE loss and point estimate metrics appropriately penalize \trainz's naivete.
 As shown in Appendix~\ref{sec:pointmetrics}, \trainz ~has identical $ZPEAK$ and $ZWEIGHT$ values for every galaxy, and thus the \pz\ point estimates are constant as a function of true redshift, i.e.~a horizontal line at the mode and mean of the training set distribution respectively.
 The explicit dependence on the individual posteriors in the calculation of the CDE loss, described in Section~\ref{sec:cdelossresults}, distinguishes this metric from those of the \pzpdf\ ensemble and stacked estimator of the redshift distribution, despite their prevalence in the \pz\ literature.